Pest Identification: Occasional Invaders

 - Clothing material

 - Earwigs: Earwigs are small, skinny, odd-looking insects that can grow up to an inch in length.
 Some species have small wings, but they don’t fly well, if at all.
 The thing most people notice about earwigs is the large set of pincers protruding from the rear of their abdomens.
 These are used mainly for defense against predators and other insects.
 Earwigs are harmless to humans – they don’t bite or sting, and they’d much rather hang out in your garden than come into contact with people.
-They are drawn to dark and damp places, and will enter your home or business through cracks and crevices if they think they can find food, water, or shelter.
+They are drawn to dark and damp places and will enter your home or business through cracks and crevices if they think they can find food, water, or shelter.

 - Springtails: Sometimes called “snow fleas” in more temperate climates, these insects are not fleas at all.
 They are extremely tiny and get around by leaping through the air, which is what gives them their name (and why they’re confused with fleas).
 Springtails do not bite, instead preferring to feed on rotting plant matter.
 However, because they like to gather in large numbers around pools, air conditioning drain lines, and other areas of high moisture, they can be a big nuisance.

 - Lady Bugs: Lady bugs are classified as beetles, and you’ve surely scooped one up on your finger before.
-They’re actually a beneficial insect, as they feed on many harmful garden pests.
+They’re a beneficial insect, as they feed on many harmful garden pests.
 While not destructive, they sure are disruptive.
 As they build their populations in preparation for the winter season, they often infest sides of buildings, and they may even find a way into attics to hibernate once the cold hits.

+- Centipedes/Millipedes: While both insects have long, segmented bodies with many legs, there are significant differences between centipedes and millipedes.
+Centipedes are lighter in color, fast-moving, and use venom to attack other insects.
 Millipedes, on the other hand, are dark-colored, slow-moving, and feed primarily on decaying organic matter.
-They will curl into a ball as a defense mechanism, and are completely harmless to humans.
+They will curl into a ball as a defense mechanism and are completely harmless to humans.
 Both centipedes and millipedes prefer moist, protected habitats like rotten logs, leaf piles, and sometimes unfinished basements.

 Maintaining sanitary conditions and sealing entry points is an extremely effective method for preventing pest invasions.
 Because there are so many types of pests out there, it’s best to let a professional handle them when they become a problem.
-At Advanced IPM, we’ll conduct a thorough inspection, identifying each pest and the best way to eliminate it from your property.
-Contact us for your free quote today!
+At Advanced Integrated Pest Management, we’ll conduct a thorough inspection, identifying each pest and the best way to eliminate it from your property.